Get the highlights in your inbox every week.

 "The basic premise of all Python development is to never use the system Python.
 You do not want the Mac OS X 'default Python' to be 'python3.'
 You want to never care about default Python."

 How do we stop caring about the default?
-Moshe recommends using pyenv to manage Python environments.
+Moshe recommends using pyenv to manage Python environments (for a deeper dive on configuring pyenv, see this article).
 This tool will manage multiple versions of Python and is described as "simple, unobtrusive, and follows the Unix tradition of single-purpose tools that do one thing well."

 While other installation options are available, the easiest way to get started is with Homebrew:

 $ brew install pyenv